Skip to main content

 E. Maurice Little "Sonnets & Other Poems" Brisbane: Queensland Book Depot, 1923.
 John Oxley Library, Call No. P A821.2 LIT

 In 1925 Maurice and Lizzie went to England where Maurice studied economics at Oxford for three years.
-Upon their return to Australia the couple lived in Sydney for a time where Maurice pursued a writing career including two short stories, “The Joker” and “A Large Order” in the 1930’s.
+When they returned to Australia the couple lived in Sydney for a time where Maurice pursued a writing career including two short stories, “The Joker” and “A Large Order” in the 1930’s.

 Maurice died in Bromley, London on 19th August 1938 at the age of 45.
 He was survived by his father William, wife Lizzie, sister Alice and brothers Arnold, Arthur and Leslie.
 Obituaries appeared in the Brisbane Telegraph, The Queensland Times (Ipswich), The Queensland Methodist Times and the Maryborough Chronicle.